bekk/bekk-christmas/post/thecloud/wip-utilize-aws-lambda-with-netlify-in-3-simple-steps.md

   Have you ever deployed a static site, but found yourself in need of an API endpoint?
 Perhaps you needed somewhere to post form data, but the thought of setting up your own server, manage the endpoint and write the logic seemed like too much work.
-description: >-
-  Three simple steps for setting up AWS Lambda functions using Netlify and their netlify-cli.
+Not anymore
 links:
   - title: Netlify.com
     url: 'https://www.netlify.com/'